numbas/editor-docs/source/jme-reference.rst

         * ``true or false``
         * ``true || false``

-.. function:: x xor y
+.. jme:function:: x xor y

     Logical XOR.
     Returns ``true`` when at either ``x`` or ``y`` is true but not both.